USDAForestService/fs-open-forest/README.md

 ## Discovery research

-Prior to our initial build, we research the processes our that will need to be brought online by our system.
+Prior to our initial build, we researched the processes that will need to be brought online by our system.

 - [FS prototype](https://github.com/18F/forest-service-prototype) This repository includes user research conducted by 18F/TTS
     - [Discovery plan](https://github.com/18F/forest-service-prototype/blob/develop/docs/discovery-plan.pdf)